llwg/trip1/korea.md

 idked paris baguette i had never been into a paris baguette except briefly walked through one in new york city. i selected a '[단팥크림빵](sweet bean cream bread)' and then wait in the queue to pay; ahead of me was someone buying just like five sausages and someone buying a banquet's worth of pastries and drinks. i payed it was not expensive iirc. and then sat down at the little eating area.

-They had free wifi and charging stuff built into the tables which was very nice. i sat there and applied my adhesive avocado phone grip i bought earlier and plugged stuff into charge and used phone and ate my bread. it was chill.
+They had free wifi and charging stuff built into the tables which was very nice. i sat there and applied my adhesive avocado phone grip i bought earlier and plugged stuff in to charge and used phone and ate my bread. it was chill.

 ![9.22 21:04 GMT+9: ingredients of the bread](pics/20230922_210429.jpg)